LayzaCarneiro/LayzaCarneiro/README.md

 **I am a computer science student at [UECE](https://www.uece.br/), iOS Developer at [Apple Developer Academy - IFCE](https://www.developeracademy.ifce.edu.br/) and a C++ developer at [@GESAD](https://www.instagram.com/gesad.uece/)!**

-I am currently exploring the use of AI in Software Engineering (AI4SE), for this I've worked with **Python, Django, SQLite** and **Natural Language Processing (NLP)**.

-In addition, I'm a volunteer in the UECE competitive marathon study group (**GEMP**), passionate about bodybuilding and mother of 8 cats.
+I'm a volunteer in the UECE competitive marathon study group (**GEMP**), passionate about coding, learning with others and always in love with my 8 cats.

 If you want to know more about me --> https://linktr.ee/layzacarneiro